Summary

 Contents

-- Components of non-wage labour costs
+Components of non-wage labour costs in Germany

 Employee costs must be taken into account in budget planning.
 Not only do you need to plan for gross wages, but you also need to consider various additional costs such as social security and other special allowances.
 These are all part of a company’s labour costs: